azureossd/azureossd.github.io/_posts/2023-06-21-PHP-configuration-Customizing-NGINXs-error-page-handling.md

 ## Suppress 404s permanently - not to lose the changes when the app is restarted

-You may either comment out the following section in either /etc/nginx/sites-enabled/default or /etc/nginx/sites-available/default.
+You may either comment out the following section in `/etc/nginx/sites-enabled/default` or `/etc/nginx/sites-available/default`.
-If it is for the first time, you may apply the changes in /etc/nginx/sites-enabled/default.
+If it is for the first time, you may apply the changes in `/etc/nginx/sites-enabled/default`.
-If the changes are already in /etc/nginx/sites-available/default and startup.sh was already built, just incorporate the changes in /etc/nginx/sites-available/default.
+If the changes are already present in `/etc/nginx/sites-available/default` and `/home/site/startup.sh` was already built, just incorporate the changes in `/etc/nginx/sites-available/default`.

-Once the app is restarted or when the nginx is reloaded succesfully, the changes will be applied in both /etc/nginx/sites-available/default and /etc/nginx/sites-enabled/default.
+Once the app is restarted or when the nginx is reloaded succesfully, the changes will be applied in both `/etc/nginx/sites-available/default` and `/etc/nginx/sites-enabled/default`.
 You may simply check the contents of both the files in SSH using cat filename.

 Follow the approach as mentioned here [NGINX Rewrite Rules for Azure App Service Linux PHP 8.x](https://azureossd.github.io/2021/09/02/php-8-rewrite-rule/index.html) if this is the first time you are applying changes.
-Besides what was recommended for location /, you need to comment out the following section in /home/site/default.
+Besides what was recommended for location /, you need to comment out the following section in `/home/site/default`.

 ```
 # redirect server error pages to the static page /50x.html